kr-g/dryades/BACKLOG.md

 ##  heapfile

-- acid atomic handling -> bimfile
+- acid atomic handling
   - journal file support
-  - write before-image integration
+  - write before-image integration -> bimfile
 - compact heap, reorg methods
-- convert (encode/decode) of standard types (refactor from btree project)
+- convert (encode/decode) of standard types (refactor from btree)

 ## dllfile

 - more testcases
 - refactor heapfile handling
-  - calc of offset to write to in [`pyheapfile`](https://github.com/kr-g/pyheapfile/)
+  - calc of offset to write to in `heapfile`
   - check boundery
   - from_buffer/to_buffer methods